FIU-SCIS-Senior-Projects/VIR-Vocabulary-in-Reading-3.0/README.md

 mvnw             | File needed for the maven wrapper. (safely ignore, but not delete) mvnw.cmd         | File needed for the maven wrapper. (safely ignore, but not delete) pom.xml          | Configuration file to build the whole project.
-Read more about the build pipeline. start            | Script to start the application README.md        | This readme file (talking about recursion...)
+Read more about the build pipeline. start            | Script to start the application from Unix/Mac Start.bat		 | Script to start the application from Windows README.md        | This readme file (talking about recursion...)